 Lifetime ISA is an individual savings account introduced by the government to help people living in the United Kingdom to save for later life and/or to buy their first home in the UK.

 Lifetime ISA is a tax free savings account.
-Every £100 you put in your Lifetime ISA, the government would pay you £25.
+Every £100 you put in the ISA account, the government would pay you £25.
 In other words, the government will add 25% bonus to your savings.

 You must be over 18 of age and under 40.
 You must be living in the United Kingdom to be eligible to open a Lifetime ISA account unless you are a Crown Servant (i.e. a diplomat or civil servant) or their spouse or civil partner.